What is Cardiology?

 CABG + AVR/MVR

-In CABG and AVR/MVR, the defected valve is replaced.
+In CABG and AVR/MVR, the defective valve is replaced.
 The process involves providing a bypass or detour around the narrowed or blocked part of the coronary artery.

 CABG or Coronary Artery Bypass Graft is a treatment done to restore the nutrient and oxygen supply to the heart muscle.
 This is then followed by VSD/ASD closure, an abbreviation for Ventricular Septal Defect closure or Atrial Septal Defect closure.
 The surgery is suggested to close the ventricular septal or atrial septal defect by a surgical process.